douglasgreen/outlines/computing/data_science/xml.md

 1.  **SGML (Standard Generalized Markup Language):**

     -   **Nature:** SGML is the standard on which both HTML and XML are based.
-It\'s a meta-language used to define markup languages for documents.
+It's a meta-language used to define markup languages for documents.
     -   **Usage:** SGML is used for large, complex documents often found in publishing, law, and engineering.
-It\'s highly customizable and can define a wide range of document types.
+It's highly customizable and can define a wide range of document types.
-    -   **Complexity:** It\'s more complex compared to HTML and XML, primarily due to its extensive capabilities and the level of customization it allows.
+    -   **Complexity:** It's more complex compared to HTML and XML, primarily due to its extensive capabilities and the level of customization it allows.

 2.  **HTML (HyperText Markup Language):**

     -   **Nature:** HTML is a markup language designed for creating web pages and web applications.
-It\'s a specific application of SGML, tailored for web document presentation.
+It's a specific application of SGML, tailored for web document presentation.
     -   **Usage:** HTML focuses on the presentation of data -- how the content is displayed in web browsers.
 It includes predefined tags for formatting text, embedding images, videos, forms, and other types of multimedia.
     -   **Structure:** HTML is less strict in terms of structure.
 While it has a set of standard tags, browsers are designed to render HTML documents even if they have minor errors or are not fully compliant with HTML standards.